-Sulli Not Dating BIGBANG’s G-Dragon According To YG Entertainment
+Sulli Not Dating BIGBANG’s G-Dragon, According To YG Entertainment

 After consulting with G-Dragon personally, it was revealed that the dating rumors between the Big Bang leader and Sulli are undeniably false.
 An explanation regarding the foundation of the rumors was also provided, citing that the silver ‘sex’ rings were actually a gift from a mutual friend of Sulli and G-Dragon.
 It is worth mentioning that G-Dragon found the rumors to be ridiculous when he was queried about it by his agency.

 It was later added that Sulli and G-Dragon have not seen each other since their trip to the amusement park back in February.
-It seems that G-Dragon has been busy gearing to release his solo album, as a result, the star rarely goes outside.
+It seems that G-Dragon has been busy preparing to release his solo album, and as a result, the star rarely goes outside.

 YG Entertainment isn’t the only label that rushed to share the truth.
-Sulli’s agency, SM Entertainment also verified that the dating rumors about the former f(x) member and G-Dragon were untrue.
+Sulli’s agency, SM Entertainment, also verified that the dating rumors about the former f(x) member and G-Dragon were untrue.

-[Featured Image By Zacharie Scheurer/AP Images]
+[Featured Image by Zacharie Scheurer/AP Images]